Student Conduct Code - Section 5. Prohibited Conduct

 Behavior by any individual or group that is lewd, indecent or creates a breach of peace.
-This includes but is not limited to unwanted physical contact, noncompliance with University officials, staff or law enforcement acting in performance of their duties, excessive or prolonged noise.
+This includes but is not limited to unwanted physical contact, noncompliance or interference with University officials, staff or law enforcement acting in performance of their duties, excessive or prolonged noise.

 5.2.6 Offensive Conduct

 Obscene, vulgar or disrespectful behavior that demonstrates a lack of respect for others.

 5.2.7 Sexual Misconduct

 Nonconsensual physical contact of a sexual nature or any behavior that violates the University's Sexual Misconduct Policy

 5.2.8 Degrading or Harassing Behavior

 Conduct that creates or attempts to create an intimidating, hostile or offensive environment for an individual or group including but not limited to action(s) or statement(s) that threaten harm, stalking, voyeurism or any other form of unwanted contact which interferes with an individual’s educational pursuits or activities.

 Any unauthorized use of electronic or other device to make an audio or video record of any person while on University premises without his/her effective knowledge and consent.
 This includes but is not limited to surreptitiously taking pictures of another person and video streaming.